 Opening and closing conditions

-The valve has always open permissive.

-The valve is permitted to close if B0LBD10 Pot Low Temp (B0LBD10CT002) is not detected.

 The valve will open and close in AUTO during the start-up according to the following indications:

 The Drain Pot Valve fully opens when the ST is in service and Steam Pressure, measured by the pressure transmitter B0LBD10CP001 exceeds a minimum pressure (L).
 After the drain valve has been open a minimum defined time (3 minutes), and once Steam pressure is greater than a defined pressure (H), the valve closes to an intermediate position.